What’s the Difference Between Racial Preference and Racial Bias?

-In both of these situations, it is clear that reducing a person into stereotypes and expectations is problematic.
-Yes, people come in all races, but this doesn’t mean that people of particular races behave the same or have the same beliefs.
+In both of these situations, it is clear that reducing a person to stereotypes and expectations is problematic.
+Yes, people come from all races, but this doesn’t mean that people of particular races behave the same or have the same beliefs.

 In this instance, it’s evident that Shake’s beliefs and de-sexualization of Indian women are down to his self-hatred.
 Yes, not everyone can be attracted to everybody, but when you disregard people of your own culture entirely as “deficient,” something is going on there.

 Most interesting is how Shake and Deepti represent two heads of the same coin.
 We have one person who finds it impossible to be attracted to people of his own race and another who finds them attractive even while never having dated them.